 · Read full transcript

-This article was drafted by AI (claude-opus-4-5) from the official meeting transcript and reviewed by a human editor.
+This article was drafted by our automated AI newsroom from the official meeting

 Quotes link to source video timestamps for verification.